-5. Hedgehogs
+4. Hedgehogs

-- 5.1.
+- 4.1.
 Where habitat suitable for hedgehogs is present consideration of the need to survey should be discussed in ecology reports.
 The optimum period to survey for hedgehogs is between May and September when they are active.
 A licence from Natural England will be required to survey by trapping or taking using an artificial light (such as a torch).
 A licence is not required for surveys that are limited to searching for field signs; direct observation or presence/likely absence surveys using techniques that do not involve trapping or handling such as footprint tunnels or camera traps.
-CIEEM has the species-specific survey competencies information sheet CSS-HEDGEHOG-April-2013.pdf (cieem.net/">CSS-HEDGEHOG-April-2013.pdf (cieem.net/) - 5.2.
-Where suitable habitat is present, precautionary mitigation for hedgehogs must be included for works that have the potential to cause disturbance or harm: - Removal of suitable vegetative cover during the winter OR phased removal of vegetation only after a hand search for hogs by an ecologist. - Dismantling of log and debris piles by hand by an ecologist. - Open trenches, pits, ditches, ponds and drains must be covered over or fitted with ramps to allow for escape.
+CIEEM has the species-specific survey competencies information sheet CSS-HEDGEHOG-April-2013.pdf (cieem.net). - 4.2.
+Where suitable habitat is present, precautionary mitigation for hedgehogs must be included for works that have the potential to cause disturbance or harm: - removal - dismantling of log and debris piles by hand by an ecologist - open trenches, pits, ditches, ponds and drains must be covered over or fitted with ramps to allow for escape.
 Netting must be kept off the ground to avoid entanglement and any slack netting tied up.
-Rubbish must be kept contained in a designated area to avoid animals becoming trapped in litter. - Provision of refuge such as log piles. - Permeable fencing to provide gaps under gates, brick walls and in gravel boards measuring 13cm x 13cm.
+Rubbish must be kept contained in a designated area to avoid animals becoming trapped in litter. - provision of refuge such as log piles - permeable fencing to provide gaps under gates, brick walls and in gravel boards measuring 13cm x 13cm.